mockito/mockito-kotlin/README.md

 Usually it is enough to test only using the default Kotlin versions; CI will test against multiple versions.
-If you want to test using a different Kotlin version locally, set an environment variable `KOTLIN_VERSION` and run the tests.
+If you want to test using a different Kotlin version locally, add the `-PtestKotlinVersion=1.2.3` argument to the Gradle invocation while running the tests.

 ### Acknowledgements